Federal Deposit Insurance Corporation FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 First, learn to recognize the signs: particularly by checking the elder’s finances.
 Take note if there are unusual purchases or money transfers by the individual or caregiver, unpaid bills, fake signatures on important documents, or sudden changes in the person’s will.

 Do a wellness check to determine if the elder is in any danger; if so, call the police.
 If not, but you suspect financial abuse, contact an Adult Protective Services agency.
-You can also check in with a mandated reporter (a professional required to report suspected abuse to the authorities, such as the older person’s doctor, or nurse.)
-In Maine, you can find these resources here.
+You can also check in with a mandated reporter (a professional required to report suspected abuse to the authorities, such as the older person’s doctor or nurse).

 Additionally, The Maine Long-Term Care Ombudsman Program, a non-profit agency, provides free and confidential advocacy services for residents of nursing homes and assisted care living centers.